vuejs/v2.vuejs.org/src/guide/installation.md

 ## Dev Build

-**Important**: the CommonJS bundle distributed on NPM (`vue.common.js`) is **not** checked into source control, therefore to use Vue from the latest source code on GitHub, you will have to build it yourself!
+**Important**: the CommonJS bundle distributed on NPM (`vue.common.js`) is only checked-in during releases on the `master` branch, so the file in the `dev` branch is the same as the stable release.
+To use Vue from the latest source code on GitHub, you will have to build it yourself!

 ``` bash
 git clone https://github.com/vuejs/vue.git node_modules/vue